awsdocs/aws-cdk-guide/doc_source/hello_world.md

 # Your first AWS CDK app<a name="hello_world"></a>

-You've read [Getting started with the AWS CDK](getting_started.md)?
+You've read [Getting started with the AWS CDK](getting_started.md) and set up your development environment for writing AWS CDK apps?
 Great\!
 Now let's see how it feels to work with the AWS CDK by building the simplest possible AWS CDK app\.

-In this tutorial you'll learn about the structure of a AWS CDK project, how to work with the AWS Construct Library, and how to use the AWS CDK Toolkit command\-line tool\.
+In this tutorial, you'll learn about the structure of a AWS CDK project, how to use the AWS Construct Library to define AWS resources using code, and how to synthesize, diff, and deploy collections of resources using the AWS CDK Toolkit command\-line tool\.

-The standard AWS CDK development workflow is similar to the workflow you're already familiar with as a developer, just with a few extra steps to synthesize your stack to an AWS CloudFormation template and deploy it\.
+The standard AWS CDK development workflow is similar to the workflow you're already familiar with as a developer, just with a few extra steps\.

 1. Create the app from a template provided by the AWS CDK